 Ensuring that there is a growing supply of talented cybersecurity professionals, at every level, is one of our top corporate initiatives.
 We are committed to working with public and private sector stakeholders to close the long-term, systemic cybersecurity skills gap through policy advocacy and partnerships with schools and universities.
 Our active engagement in closing the skills gap also enables us to build strong bonds in the communities in which we operate, which in turn helps us recruit and retain the type of talent we need to grow our company and prosper.

-As a leading cybersecurity company, McAfee is committed to doing what we can to not only alleviate the skills shortage but compensate for it.
+As a leading cybersecurity company, McAfee is committed to doing what we can to alleviate the skills shortage and compensate for it.
 We believe that intelligent automation provided in an integrated environment should be used to replace human resources that have been required to perform mundane tasks.
-This will help improve the defense of organizations and can be accomplished via organizationally configured policy that drives intelligent, context-driven automation, allowing humans to do what they do best—think and act.
+This will help improve the defense of organizations and can be accomplished via configured policy that drives intelligent, context-driven automation, allowing humans to do what they do best—think and act.

 Public-private sector cross pollination